 ●To reduce the impact of enuresis on the child and family

 ●To avoid recurrence

 Comorbid constipation should be addressed in conjunction with nocturnal enuresis .
-(See "Prevention and treatment of acute constipation in infants and children", section on 'Acute constipation' and "Treatment of chronic functional constipation and fecal incontinence in infants and children", section on 'Treatment of children'.)
+(See "Chronic functional constipation and fecal incontinence in infants and children: Treatment", section on 'Treatment of children'.)

 When to initiate — The timing of initiation of treatment for monosymptomatic nocturnal enuresis varies from child to child.
 The major determinants are whether the child and caregivers view the enuresis as a problem and how strongly motivated they are to participate in a treatment program.

 The age at which enuresis is considered to be a "problem" varies depending upon the family.
 If both parents wet the bed until late childhood, they may not be concerned that their seven-year-old wets the bed.
 In contrast, parents may be concerned about a four-year-old who wets if he has a three-year-old sibling who is already dry.
 For the child, nocturnal enuresis usually becomes significant when it interferes with his or her ability to socialize with peers .
 We offer treatment advice and/or interventions to children with enuresis who have undergone puberty if neither they nor their parents have endorsed enuresis as a problem before then and secondary causes of enuresis (eg, constipation, diabetes) have been excluded.

 It is important to determine whether the child is mature enough to assume responsibility for treatment.
 Treatment probably should be delayed if it seems that the parents are more interested in treatment than the child and the child is unwilling or unable to assume some responsibility for the treatment program.
 The child must be highly motivated to participate in a treatment program that may take months to achieve successful results.
 (See 'Motivational therapy' below.)